SatDump/SatDump/README.md

 # Adding the testing repository is required for libvolk-dev.
 # You need to build libnng from source, see below.
 sudo apk add git cmake make g++ pkgconf fftw-dev libvolk-dev libpng-dev \
-             jemalloc-dev tiff-dev curl-dev
+             jemalloc-dev tiff-dev curl-dev sqlite-dev

 # (Optional)
-sudo apk add glfw-dev zenity                                           # Only if you want to build the GUI Version sudo apk add portaudio-dev                                             # Only if you want audio output sudo apk add zstd-dev                                                  # Only if you want to build with ZIQ Recording compression sudo apk add hdf5-dev                                                  # Only if you want official product support (ex, EUMETSAT)
+sudo apk add glfw-dev zenity dbus-dev                                  # Only if you want to build the GUI Version sudo apk add portaudio-dev                                             # Only if you want audio output sudo apk add zstd-dev                                                  # Only if you want to build with ZIQ Recording compression sudo apk add hdf5-dev                                                  # Only if you want official product support (ex, EUMETSAT)